 - A lack of good measures for doctors on how well they are doing when it comes to diagnosing patients

 Also, diagnoses are sometimes missed due to negligence on the part of doctors or hospitals.
 When people suffer harmful diagnostic mistakes due to such negligence, malpractice claims may be an available route for pursuing monetary relief.
-Skilled lawyers can advise victims of diagnosis errors on what options they may have regarding such claims.
+Skilled Cleveland medical malpractice lawyers like those at Joseph Law Group can advise victims of diagnosis errors on what options they may have regarding such claims.

 What do you think would help most with preventing diagnosis mistakes?